isabella232/devo-ps.github.io/_posts/blog/2013-09-18-vagrant-docker-and-ansible-wtf.md

 ## Conclusion

+* As a small team, we need rise our level of automation as high as possible.

+* It save a lot of time, a lot of enegy.

+* Learn to use right tools in right places.

+* Try combine all things together as whole.

 > HOW THIS APPROACH HELPED US: AUTOMATION, INFRASTRUCTURE AS CODE AND CONTAINING COMPLEXITY
 > HOW EACH TOOL IS USEFUL